 To find out more about classes we offer.

-Drawing on their experiences in music performance and music education in Germany, Malaysia and the UK, Daphne Chook and Immanuel Voigt lead a strong team of 15 young instrumentalists.
-At their own Cardiff-based music school International Music School Cardiff, Daphne and Immanuel offer music tuition of the highest quality to young children, young adults and adults.
-They believe that music tuition must be available to anyone regardless of age and background, and that music tuition must be delivered by musicians who lead a professional performing career alongside their teaching.
+Drawing on their experiences in music performance and music education in Germany, Malaysia and the UK, Daphne and Immanuel Voigt lead a strong team of 18 international musicians.
+At their own Cardiff-based music school International Music School Cardiff, Daphne and Immanuel provide music tuition of the highest quality and offer their students performance opportunities in house and in venues, festivals and competitions across Cardiff and the south west.

 Born in Hamburg, Germany, award-winning concert pianist Immanuel Voigt was awarded a scholarship in 2013 for two years of postgraduate studies at the Royal Welsh College of Music & Drama, which he completed with a Master of Arts degree in Piano Performance in 2015.